 Finally, there’s an Achilles rupture, which is much more severe.
 “This is when tears in the tendon eventually cause a partial or complete break,” says Adefemi Betiku, D.P.T., C.S.C.S., a physical therapist in New Jersey.
 “It feels like a pop at the back of your heel or calf and is extremely painful.”

 This injury is less common, but the incidence is on the rise.
-Nearly 82 percent of all Achilles ruptures occur in people participating in a sport or recreational activity; basketball is by far the most common, but running (along with hiking and stretching) accounts for 5.8 percent of ruptures, according to research A big risk factor is limited.
+Nearly 82 percent of all Achilles ruptures occur in people participating in a sport or recreational activity; basketball is by far the most common, but running (along with hiking and stretching) accounts for 5.8 percent of ruptures, according to research from Brown University.

 Aside from that telltale pop or snap associated with a rupture, there’s a good chance you’ll feel a shooting pain in the back of your ankle with Achille tendonitis or tendinopathy—especially when you’re on your tiptoes or pushing off the ground while running.
 But the ache doesn’t always present the same way and can vary in severity, says Hamish Vickerman, a physiotherapist based in Australia.